amandaleejohnson/Stata_Table_Programs/README.md

-# Stata_Table_Programs
+# Stata Table Programs
-Programs to automate tables from Stata
+Programs to automate the production of tables from Stata to MS Excel.